tziporaziegler/SETopBar/README.md

 This script:
 * Darkens the top-bar background
-* Removed the excess height and padding from top-bar
+* Removes the excess height and padding from top-bar
 * Removes the bottom border shadow
 * Hides the Tags tab
 * Shortens the Documentation tab to "Docs" on Stack Overflow